Paquita la del Barrio

-Francisca Viveros Barradas (April 2, 1947 – February 17, 2025), known professionally as Paquita la del Barrio, was a Mexican singer.
+Francisca Viveros Barradas (April 2, 1947 – February 17, 2025), known professionally as Paquita la del Barrio (lit.
+'Franny, the One from the Neighborhood'), was a Mexican singer.
 She was a Grammy-nominated performer of rancheras, boleros and other traditional and contemporary Mexican musical genres.

 Her songs were often characterized as a female empowering against Mexico's sexist and "macho" male culture and as criticizing Latino men for causing problems in relationships.
 This theme was present in some of her most notable songs, such as "Rata de dos patas", "Me saludas a la tuya" and "Tres veces te engañé", which became feminist anthems in Mexico.

 In 2021, Paquita was honored with the Billboard Latin Music Lifetime Achievement Award.